Jan Stelmaszyk Calls Reports That He’s Missing ‘Fake News’ In Instagram Post

-Jan Stelmaszyk called out reports that he and his son Bartnik were missing as ‘fake news’ in a Friday Instagram post.
-He posted photos of him with his son and another unidentified child in Italy eating, laughing, and appearing to have a wonderful time.
+Jan Stelmaszyk called out reports that he and his son, Bartnik, were missing as “fake news” in a Friday Instagram post.
+He posted photos of himself with his son and another unidentified child in Italy eating, laughing, and appearing to have a wonderful time.
 Included in the caption of his first Instagram post Friday were “#fakenews” and “#backtoposting.”

 Media requests for assistance in locating the 35-year-old man and his 3-year-old son went out Thursday.
 The Toronto Star explained that Stelmaszyk was known to be fond of camping on Vancouver Island and that it was possible he and his son were camping in the Victoria area.
-They provided a physical description of the father and son as well along with a description of his vehicle and his license plate number.
-They explained that Stelmaszyk had been posting to Instagram to keep family updated on their travels but that he had not posted for four days, causing them to become concerned for their safety.
+They provided a physical description of the father and son, as well along with a description of his vehicle and his license plate number.
+They explained that Stelmaszyk had been posting to Instagram to keep family updated on their travels, but that he had not posted for four days, causing them to become concerned for their safety.

-ChekNews reported that the Royal Canadian Mounted Police (RCMP) told them the father didn’t have cell phone access and connected to the internet through Wi-fi whenever he could find access.
+ChekNews reported that the Royal Canadian Mounted Police (RCMP) told them the father didn’t have cell phone access and connected to the internet through wifi whenever he could find access.
 He was believed to be in the Victoria area because that was the last location from which he had posted to Instagram.

 Police had also said that they had no reason to believe that Stelmaszyk and his son were in any immediate danger and their main goal was to do a “well-being check.”
-A photo of the two was provide as the general public was asked to assist in their location.
+A photo of the two was provided, as the general public was asked to assist in their location.

 Responses to Stelmaszyk’s Friday post were mixed.
 Some praised him for spending quality time disconnected from social media with his son.